apache/accumulo-classloaders/modules/local-caching-classloader/README.md

 ## Local Caching

-The property `general.custom.lcc.classloader.cache.dir` is required to be set to a local directory on the host.
+The property `general.custom.classloader.lcc.cache.dir` is required to be set to a local directory on the host.
 The LocalCachingContext creates a directory at this location for each named context.
 Each context cache directory contains a lock file and a copy of each fetched resource that is named in the context definition file using the format:
 `fileName_checksum`.
 The lock file is used with Java's `FileChannel.tryLock` to enable exclusive access (on supported